microsoft/pxt/docs/touchdevelop.md

 ## What is Microsoft MakeCode?

-MakeCode is Microsoft’s programming environment for beginners.
+[MakeCode](https://makecode.com) is Microsoft’s programming environment for beginners.
 We are working hard to bring more courses to MakeCode, to make it a great place for educators and students.
 Currently, MakeCode supports programming of several hardware devices and Minecraft.

 ## What is the impact of the change?

-Microsoft [Touch Develop](https://www.touchdevelop.com), a project developed by Microsoft Research to provide computing education to any student on any device, will no longer be available as of May 23, 2018.
+Microsoft [Touch Develop](https://www.touchdevelop.com), a project developed by Microsoft Research to provide computing education to any student on any device, will no longer be available as of May 23, 2018

 As a result, customers using the “Creative Coding Through Games and Apps” (CCGA) course based on Touch Develop will no longer have access as of May 23, 2018.